What Are Ethereum Gas Fees & How Are They Taxed?

 So the price of gas depends on the movements in the wider market at the time.
 As investors have flocked to crypto DeFi apps, the average gas price has been much higher than usual as interest in the market grows.

-It's hoped that following the move to proof of stake during the Ethereum Merge on September 15 2022, that gas prices will decrease as the network improves efficiency and scalability.
+It's hoped that following the move to proof of stake during the Ethereum Merge on September 15 2022, gas prices will decrease as the network improves efficiency and scalability.
 Transactions should be easier and faster to process, as well as use less computational power.

 It’s good news when it comes to gas fees because in some instances - gas fees are tax deductible.
 In others - the guidance is less clear.